SachinGanesh/screenshot/README.md

 ---
 ## Capturing Widgets that are not in the widget tree

-You can capture invisible widgets by pr
+You can capture invisible widgets by calling `captureFromWidget` and passing a widget tree to the function

 ```dart
 screenshotController